dkackman/chia-service-connector/README.md

 ### Create the ChiaConnection object directly

-The `ChiaConnection` object can be created directly, but it is recommended to use `createChiaConnection` instead.
+The `ChiaConnection` object can be created directly, but it is recommended to use create methods instead since they accommodate the most environment and conventional values.

 ```javascript
 const connector = require('chia-service-connector');